onkernel/kernel-tinker-rl/examples/agent_auth/README.md

 1. Navigates to a website
 2. Finds the login or registration page
 3. Identifies the input fields required to begin the login process
-4. Reports the fields using a custom `request_inputs` action
+4. Reports the fields using a custom `found_inputs` action

 ## Custom Action